vince-from-nice/osmaxil/README.md

 It crashes various statistics on the stdout such as :
 * Number of matched elements
-* Number of updatable elements
+* Number of updatable/remakable elements
-* Number of updated elements
+* Number of updated/remaked elements

 It also displays all these statistics by matching score ranges.